 Posted by Claire White

 Here's a great blog on how organisations can get stuck, from one of our lovely clients, Executive Leadership Coach, Steve Hinton of Hinton Sheerline.
-The original can be found here.

 I expect we’ve all been stuck at some time.
 You know the situation I’m sure.
 Things just will not move forward and you can’t seem to find your way.
 We get stuck because there is an impasse between our conscious desire for change and an unconscious desire to avoid change.
 And often, trying harder is one classic way to stay stuck, as every insomniac knows!